eclibesec/eclipse-shell-scanner/README.md

 *   **Smart Scanning**: Uses heuristic methods to detect suspicious code patterns (eval, base64, obfuscated code, etc.).
 *   **Live Action**: Found a dangerous file?
 You can **View**, **Edit**, or **Delete** it right there.
 No need to open your cPanel File Manager.
 *   **Flexible Navigation**: Move around directories easily.
 Want to scan a specific folder or the root directory?
 Just type the path or use the navigation controls.
-*   **Smooth UI**:
-    *   Powered by AJAX, so deleting files or going back doesn't trigger annoying page reloads.
-    *   Alerts and confirmations use a cool custom modal (Glassmorphism), not the boring default browser alerts.
-    *   Real-time progress bar.

 ## How to Use